PM Modi meets LK Advani on his 97th birthday, hails his contribution to nation's development - ExBulletin

 Born in Karachi (now Pakistan) on November 8, 1927, Advani joined the RSS as Swayamsevak in 1942.
 He served as national president of the BJP from 1986 to 1990, then from 1993 to 1998 and from 2004 to 2005.

 Advani served as the party's president for the longest period since its inception in 1980.
-Capping off a parliamentary career spanning nearly three decades, LK Advani served first as interior minister and later as deputy prime minister in the cabinet by Atal Bihari Vajpayee.
+Capping off a parliamentary career spanning almost three decades, LK Advani served first as interior minister and later as deputy prime minister in the cabinet by Atal Bihari Vajpayee.
 (1999-2004).
+(ANI)

 |